I've been painting with acrylics since childhood and enjoy sharing tips about working in this versatile medium.

-Finishing your painting with a clear acrylic spray will give it protection and make it last longer.
+Finishing a painting with a clear acrylic spray will give it protection and make it last longer.
 I added three light coats of Krylon UV-Resistant Clear Acrylic Coating, allowing time to dry between coats.

 Tips for applying a spray:

-- Follow the instructions on the can, and use in a well-ventilated area or outdoors.
+- Follow the instructions on the can and use in a well-ventilated area or outdoors.

 - Test a small area in the corner of the canvas to make sure the spray is compatible with your paints.